-When Josiah Zayner injected a shot in front of ten glass shots that would change his DNA code forever in front of an innocent crowd in San Francisco, his controversial character sparked off a much-needed discussion about the right to alter oneself.
+When Josiah Zayner injected a shot that would change his DNA code forever in front of an innocent crowd in San Francisco, his controversial character sparked off a much-needed discussion about the right to alter oneself.
 Having the freedom to make edits to your genetic code, he argues, is a democratic milestone.

 What is genome alteration?
-Let’s cut and paste a code
+Let’s cut and paste our genetic code

-CRISPR is a technology developed by scientists to alter DNA.
-Any fraction of a code can be cut and replaced by a new one, changing your DNA fundamentally forever.
+CRISPR is a technology developed by scientists to edit DNA.
+Genes can be cut and replaced by a new one, changing your DNA fundamentally forever.

 The technology can be used to cure human and animal diseases, such as Alzheimer’s and autism.
-It can also be used for self-enhancement: anything from muscle development, eye color to glowing in the dark, once you find the right code to cut and paste.
+It can also be used for self-enhancement: anything from muscle development, eye color to glow in the dark animals, once you find the right code to cut and paste.

 Is it unnatural to change who you are?

-Advocates like Zayner also argue that introducing self-alteration that is separate from any formal regulation can eliminate the health gap between rich and poor: Folks who are less financially well will also have an affordable, equal shot at reviving and bettering their lives with a simple CRISPR kit.
+Advocates like Zayner also argue that introducing self-alteration that is separate from any formal regulation can eliminate the health gap between rich and poor: Folks who are financially incapable will also have an affordable, equal shot at reviving and bettering their lives with a simple CRISPR kit.